ventus-ag/documentation/content/products/networking/floating-ips.md

 ![](../../../assets/images/networks/net-3.png?classes=border,shadow)

 **Actions** icon opens the next list of available management actions for the selected Floating IP:
-- *Associate* - this option is used to associate selected Floating IP with one of the previously created Interfaces;
+- *Associate* - this option is used to associate selected Floating IP with one of the previously created VM's internal Interfaces;
+- *Disassociate* - this option is available only for Floating IPs that are already associated with one of the previously created Interfaces;
 - *Edit* - this option is used to update description of the selected Floating IP;
 - *Delete* - this option is for Floating IP removing.